Barthelemy/CppProjectTemplate/README.md

 * make doc
 * make package

+Important note : to be able to compile ProjB alone, one must first make and install ProjA.
+Moreover, one must add to PATH and LD_LIBRARY_PATH the installation directory of ProjA.

 ## Docs (Doxygen)

 There is a default doc target in the CMakeLists.txt, which is built